lsu-ub-uu/cora-datadevelopment/docs/funders_export.md

 - Python 3 and PIP installed
 - You must be on the UUB network
 - Your SSH public key must be added to the SSH agent
+- You must have read access to the DiVA Classic database

 ## Installing the package